You are here: Home > Your visit > Patient leaflets > Medicine services > Going home after your daycase angiogram/angioplasty

 When cleaning the puncture site, it is best not to rub with vigour or excessive pressure for the first week, as this may cause bruising or swelling at the puncture site.

 A small amount of bruising at the puncture site is normal.
-If there is any swelling or bleeding, we advise that you immediately put direct, firm pressure to the area of swelling/bleeding for 15 minutes, if the bleeding/swelling does not stop go to your local hospital accident & emergency department, with your discharge letter.
+If there is any swelling or bleeding, we advise that you immediately put direct, firm pressure to the area of swelling/bleeding for 15 minutes, if the bleeding/swelling does not stop go to your local hospital accident & emergency department, with your procedure report.

 You should experience some numbness in your wrist and thumb due to the local anaesthetic injected.
 This should wear off over the course of a few hours.